SCOPE OF THIS CHAPTER

 Where a partner service such as the Youth Offending Team, Virtual Head Teacher or LAC Health Team receive information concerning a child placed in our area by another Local Authority they will check to ensure that the placing Local Authority has followed this procedure and if not the Service Manager for Safeguarding will make the appropriate information requests from the placing Local Authority.

 The LAC Administration Manager and designated administrator for out of district placements will meet on a quarterly basis to consider the information gathered in the previous three months.
-A report identifying themes and trends will then be prepared by the Service Manager for Safeguarding which will be shared with the Senior Management Team and if requested with the Local Safeguarding Children Board.
+A report identifying themes and trends will then be prepared by the Service Manager for Safeguarding which will be shared with the Senior Management Team and if requested with the Wakefield Safeguarding Children Partnership.

 3. Significant Incidents During Placement

 Wakefield Council is responsible for undertaking any emergency action necessary to protect a child who lives or is found in our area, even if their normal residence is in a different Local Authority and even if another Local Authority has Parental Responsibility for the child.